-Yet, the pandemic highlighted the need for manufacturers to move quickly, regardless of product category.
+Yet, the pandemic highlighted the need for manufacturers to be resilient in the face of a global challenge and move quickly, regardless of product category.
 The makers of highly regulated products, like ventilators, and quick-to-market offerings, like masks, came under immense pressure to produce options that could save lives with uncharted speed.

 Flex helped our partners produce more than 50,000 ventilators in 2020 during the pandemic.
 We also manufactured more than 62 million masks for Flex employees and family members around the world.
 A driving force in our production for both of these projects was leveraging cross-industry lean and agile learnings to eliminate waste and solve challenges safely and quickly.

 For instance, with ventilators, we leveraged experience manufacturing consumer and lifestyle products and applied that knowledge to medical devices.
 We tapped our rigor from the automotive industry and understanding that quality cannot be tested into a product but needs to be integrated from the start.
 We combined that with our experience navigating the creation of other highly regulated industries and devices.
 This resulted in a completely new way of thinking for the medical community and the realization that quality devices that improve lives can be ramped and manufactured faster.

 While this is only one example, it showcases that just because products have been produced one way in the past, it doesn't mean they can't be created faster.
 More importantly, it shows how cross-industry knowledge and experience can help evolve lean and agile manufacturing.